 This Olivier Salad (Russian Potato Salad) recipe is such a unique recipe.
-It’s a traditional dish in the Russian cuisine and served in most restaurants and parties.
-This salad is commonly known as the Russian Salad, or Olivye in the Ukrainian community.
+It’s a traditional dish in Russian cuisine and served in most restaurants and at parties.
+This salad is commonly known as the Russian Salad or Olivye in the Ukrainian community.

 Sharing the recipe for the traditional Russian potato salad, also known as Olivier Salad (Olivye) and referred to as Russian salad in our times.

 Olivier Salad usually has peas, potatoes, carrots, onions, meat, pickles, and eggs all mixed with mayo.
 The meat used is either bologna, chicken, or ham.

 The potatoes, eggs and carrots are cooked by boiling with skin on in water, then peeled.

 PERFECT CUBES: Use this SLICER to get the perfect sized even pieces, every time.
 You’re welcome.

 When to serve Olivier Salad (Olivye)?

 Olivier salad is popular around the traditional New Year’s, Christmas, and Easter holidays.

 It is also a salad served at most parties and family get-togethers in the Russian/Ukraine communities.
 Those of us that live in the United States and are slowly adjusting to more Americanized food, don’t serve this salad as often as our parents did, but still considered a treat for parties.

 This salad will keep well for days in the refrigerator.
 Mix everything and add the mayo at once, or add mayo to the salad fresh when serving.